Khaliun-beep/Data-Analysis-Portfolio/README.md

 ### *2. ZARA Clothing Brand Sales Data Analysis with R* <a href="https://github.com/Khaliun-beep/Projects/blob/main/zara-sales-with-r.ipynb" target="_blank" style="display: inline-block; padding: 8px 16px; font-size: 14px; color: #fff; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 4px;">Click Here</a>

 **Project Overview**:
 This project explores Zara's sales data to uncover insights into sales performance across different product categories and promotional strategies.
-The analysis focuses on understanding the relationship between sales volume and price, as well as the impact of promotions and product position on sales.
+The analysis focuses on understanding the relationship between sales volume and price, as well as the impact of promotions and product position at the store.

 **Dataset**